Condensed Milk Company of Ireland

-The Condensed Milk Company of Ireland Limited was an Irish manufacturer of dairy products and, in its heyday, the largest of its kind in the United Kingdom.
-Its most famous product was Cleeve's Toffee, a popular confectionery which continued to be sold in Ireland until the 1980s.
+The Condensed Milk Company of Ireland Limited was an Irish manufacturer of dairy products and, at its peak, the largest company of its type operating in the United Kingdom.
+The firm became best known for Cleeve's Toffee, a confectionery product that proved highly popular and remained on sale in Ireland until the 1980s.

 Origins

 The business was established in 1883 by Thomas Cleeve, a Canadian of English extraction.
 Cleeve first came to Ireland as a teenager to work for J. P. Evans & Co., a Limerick-based supplier of agricultural machinery owned by his uncle.
 Over the next 20 years Cleeve rose to become managing director of this company.

 Through his contacts with Irish farmers, Cleeve saw the potential to process milk and manufacture dairy products for home consumption and export.
 Together with Edmond Russell, a local businessman, and William Beauchamp, a solicitor, Cleeve acquired Lansdowne, a site on the northern bank of the River Shannon.
 There, the partners set up a factory to produce condensed milk and butter.